 When flooding occurs, areas around and within your home can be very dangerous.
 Please consider the following safety tips:

 - Turn off all electrical circuits at the main breaker/fuse panel.
 If this is not possible, disconnect all electrical appliances.
+Do not touch any electrical devices if you are wet or standing in water.
 Consideration should also be given to shutting off water and gas services.

 - Do not walk through flowing water.
 Currents can be deceptive.
 Just six inches of water can flow fast enough to knock the average person off their feet.